seulwithlove/seulwithlove/README.md

  - 🤍 Hi, I’m @seulwithlove
  - 🤍 I’m interested in all about love
- - 🤍 and studying AI
+ - 🤍 and studying fullstack and AI ethics
- - 🤍 and dreaming of solving social problems with AI
+ - 🤍 and dreaming of solving social issues with my skills
  - 🤍 with Love, Love, Love

 ![Snake animation](https://github.com/seulwithlove/seulwithlove/blob/output/ocean.gif)